 Vice President of Institutional Relations and Projects in Grupo Punta Cana.
 Formerly Chief Development Representative to Central America and the Caribbean for Hilton Worldwide, Executive Vice President for Coral Hotels & Resorts and President of Occidental Dominicana.
 Served as Executive Vice President for FINADE (Fideicomiso Nacional para el Desarrollo).
 Is the first alumnus to become Board President of Carol Morgan School.

-● Attended CMS for 5 years or more or graduated from the school.
+● Have attended CMS for 5 years or more or graduated from the school.

 ● Be an individual with demonstrated success in academic and obtained distinction in their field of expertise.

-● Exemplified positive attitudes about life and uphold principles of morality, ethics and other character skills.
+● Exemplify positive attitudes about life and uphold principles of morality, ethics and other character skills.

-● Demonstrated leadership and reliability in their professional endeavors, including community service work.
+● Demonstrate leadership and reliability in their professional endeavors, including community service work.

-● You cannot nominate yourself.
-You can nominate more than one alumnus or alumna.
+● Alumni cannot self-nominate.
+Anyone can nominate more than one alum.

 ● Each candidate can only be nominated once, being nominated by more than one person is not a selection criteria.